-Breast cancer patients generally have been well counseled about the possible side effects of chemotherapy and radiation.
-In some cases, however, women may be dealing with low blood counts and not thoroughly understand how this can affect not only how they are feeling, but their overall health as well.
+Cancer patients generally have been well counseled about the possible side effects of chemotherapy and radiation.
+In some cases, however, women (or men) may be dealing with low blood counts and not thoroughly understand how this can affect not only how they are feeling, but their overall health as well.

 In fact, it is possible for low blood counts to actually be life threatening.
 Low white blood cell counts (WBC) can be particularly problematic, because your white blood cell count is so closely tied to your immune systemâ€™s ability to protect you from infection.

 Because a low white blood count can be life threatening, itâ€™s a good idea to familiarize yourself with the symptoms and terminology.
 When you get your blood work, the lab will be looking for: